-Your new babies first weeks and months are amongst the most special moments in your life.
+Your new babies first weeks and months are among the most special moments in your life.
 We believe the perfect way to save those precious memories is through beautiful photography.

 To help make the most of your shoot we have produced this short guide on what to wear and bring along to your session.
 Hopefully, you find it helpful.

 What clothes to bring for Baby?

 You will want to look back on these photos so its important they stand the test of time.
 The best baby photos are often the simplest.
 For young babies the most popular images are of baby natural and unclothed.
 However with so many cute outfits available here’s our guide to what to choose for timeless baby photos.